keirthana/anbox-cloud-docs/howto/port/install-system-app.md

 To install the signed APK as a system app in the Android container, create an addon and invoke the `aam install-system-app` command in a `pre-start` hook.

-Follow the [tutorial](https://discourse.ubuntu.com/t/creating-an-addon/25284) to create the basic layout of an addon, with a `manifest.yaml` file and a `hooks` folder.
+Follow the {ref}`tut-create-addon` tutorial to create the basic layout of an addon, with a `manifest.yaml` file and a `hooks` folder.
 Place the APK into the addon folder and create a `pre-start` hook with the following content (assuming that the APK file is named `app.apk`):

 ```bash
 #!/bin/bash -ex